By Connie Chow, Founder at DailyCaring

 Bathing is a constant struggle for many caregivers of seniors with Alzheimer’s disease, dementia, or other cognitive impairments.

-It’s important to keep your older adult’s body clean to prevent skin infections, reduce the risk of urinary tract infections, and avoid unpleasant body odor.
+It’s essential to keep your older adult’s body clean to prevent skin infections, reduce the risk of urinary tract infections, and avoid unpleasant body odor.

 But trying to get them to take a bath or shower often results in arguments, hostility, crying, or screaming.
 That ruins everyone’s day and skyrockets your stress level.